frees-io/freestyle/docs/src/main/tut/docs/interpreters.md

 Once we have combined our algebras we can simply evaluate them by providing implicit evidence of the Coproduct interpreters.
-`import io.freestyle.implicits._` brings into scope among others the necessary implicit definitions to derive a unified interpreter given implicit evidences of each one of the individual algebra's interpreters.
+`import io.freestyle.implicits._` brings into scope among others the necessary implicit definitions to derive a unified interpreter given implicit evidences of each one of the individual algebra's interpreters removing the burden of aligning interpreters from the user.

 ```
 import io.freestyle.implicits._